syncfusion-content/wpf-docs/wpf/SfDiagram/Commands.md

 Customizing the Object Size

-Object size commands enable selected diagram objects on the page to be resized.
+Object size commands enable selected Diagram objects on the page to be resized.
 The selected objects are resized in proportion to the first object in the selection list.

 SameHeight Command